-Roller discos are held on a regular basis for the entire family, accompanied by in-house music.
+Roller discos are held regularly for the entire family, accompanied by in-house music.

-Dothan Lanes is considered to be among the most popular bowling alleys in Dothan.
+Located on Montgomery Highway, Dothan Lanes is among Dothan's most popular bowling alleys.

-It has 24 lanes with automated score counting and hosts both casual and competitive bowling tournaments.
+It has 24 lanes with automated score counting and hosts casual and competitive bowling tournaments.

-Keep an eye out for their weekly specials; they generally have plenty to offer every day anyway.
+Keep an eye out for their weekly specials; they generally have plenty to offer daily.